OneDrive/onedrive-api-docs/items/download.md

 ## Response

-Returns a `302 Found` response redirecting to `@content.downloadUrl` for file download on success.
+Returns a `302 Found` response redirecting to a download URL for the file.
+This is the same URL available through the `@content.downloadUrl` property on an item.

-To download the contents of the file your application will need to follow the `Location` header in the response and include the `Authorization` header to have access to download the file.
-Not all HTTP client libraries will automatically include the headers of the original request when following a 302 redirection.
+To download the contents of the file your application will need to follow the `Location` header in the response.

+Download URLs are only valid for a short time period and do not require an `Authorization` header to download.

 <!-- { "blockType": "response", "@odata.type": "stream" } -->
 ```http